 We bring to you ‘The Shape of Work’, a Podcast series that brings to you insights from top People Managers across the world on the future of work and how it’s shaping our workplace.
 Anything goes in conversation with our speakers about their journey, insights and thoughts.
 Most importantly their ideas and visions for the workplace of the future.
 See all posts here

 Springworks interviewed Gordon Tredgold, CEO of Leadership Principles Limited where he gave a talk on how success is about having the right motivation, the right plan and the right leadership.
-He discussed about the culture that workplaces should maintain to help their employees thrive, especially during remote work settings.
+He discussed the culture that workplaces should build and maintain to help their employees thrive, especially during remote work settings.

-Now with that mix of passion and ability, he has been ranked by Global Gurus as one of the Top 10 Leadership Experts, Speakers, and Trainers in the world.
+Now with that mix of passion and ability, he has been ranked one of the Top 10 Leadership Experts, Speakers, and Trainers in the World by Global Gurus.